dfinity/motoko/src/viper/README.md

 * `assert:invariant (exp : Bool);` — actor-level invariant; must be ensured right after canister initialization and after every _atomic block_ execution.
 May appear only at the level of actor members.
 * `assert:1:async (exp : Bool);` — an `await async { ... }` block may include this as the first statement; the intention is two-fold:
+  * at most _one_ instance of this code block can be pending execution.
   * specify that the property `exp` is _intended_ to hold when this block execution begins.
   * require that the tool actually _checks_ whether this assumption holds (given this actor's entire source code)
 * `assert:system (exp : Bool);` — a _static assertion_ that asks the verifier to prove that the property `exp` holds.
 Useful while designing code-level canister specifications.